Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Methodology

-Our new oracle implies that the distance and regularization losses will always force the variation in the data to be encoded in $\mathcal{S}_{\alpha{}}$ \text{if }$y^{(1)}\ne{}y^{(2)}$, and in a different subspace otherwise (if $y^{(1)}=y^{(2)}$).
+where $d(s_{i}^{(1)}, s_{i}^{(2)})$ is the distance between the projections of $(z^{(1)},z^{(2)})$ in the $i$-th subspace $\mathcal{S}_{i}$.
+Our new oracle implies that the distance and regularization losses will always force the variation in the data to be encoded in $\mathcal{S}_{\alpha{}}$ \text{if }$y^{(1)}\ne{}y^{(2)}$, and otherwise in a different subspace.
+The choice of the subspace for the case $y^{(1)}=y^{(2)}$ is made by looking at where the distance between the projections is maximal, as this is where the difference between the pair in that latent factor will be encoded.
 Thanks to the consistency loss, the remaining subspaces can encode other variations while remaining invariant to the ones related to the \maintask{} and contained in $\mathcal{S}_{\alpha{}}$.
-This constraint imposed through the consistency loss will lead us to discover a proper representation where unknown tasks will correspond to (possibly) multiple subspaces, orthogonal to the ones of the known task.
+The combination of these constraints will lead us to discover a proper representation in which unknown tasks correspond to (possibly) multiple orthogonal subspaces to those of the \maintask{}.
+We set $\alpha{}=1$ in practice, as this is a simple and intuitive choice, but any other value $\in \{1...k\}$ is perfectly suitable.

+In practice, $\hat{\mathcal{O}}$ needs to be differentiable in order to train the disentanglement network end-to-end.
+To this end, we approximate the $\operatorname*{arg\,max}$ operator by applying a $\operatorname*{soft\,max}$ at low temperature to the Euclidean distance matrix normalized by the average length of the vector representation in each subspace.
+This produces a discrete probability distribution over the distances, which can then be used to weigh the contributions of the projections in each subspace.

-\subsection{Auxiliary task discovery}
+\subsection{Auxiliary Task Discovery}

-In the disentangled representation of the input data, where the known \maintask{} variation is encoded into a specific subspace, we look to find new, auxiliary tasks in the remaining subspaces.

-Intuitively, we wish to have a disentangled subspace that exhibits a clustering tendency over the projected data.
-Therefore, set $p_{j}$ to be the projector that has maximized the overall distance $d$ of Equation~\ref{eq:forced_oracle} after training and apply a clustering algorithm to the corresponding subspace $\mathcal{S}_{j}$ to obtain weak labels, determining the new auxiliary classification task.
-Under the assumption that tasks living in orthogonal spaces help increase MTL performance \citep{paredes2012exploiting}, we now show why our method regularizes the learning procedure and implicitly guides it towards orthogonal feature spaces for each task.